-Allows to calculate test characteristics such as sensitivity, specificity, positive and negative likelihood ratio, disease prevalence as well as positive and negative predictive power, from a 2x2 table.
+Allows to calculate test characteristics such as sensitivity, specificity, positive and negative likelihood ratio, disease prevalence as well as positive and negative predictive value, from data entered in a 2x2 table.

 - Sensitivity: probability that a test result will be positive when the disease is present (true positive rate).